-Are you challenged with finding the right people for your company?
-Do you constantly have to get involved in projects to help guide your teams to achieve the needed objectives?
-Do you feel that the ownership and accountability in your organization could use a big boost?
+Are you challenged with finding employees who best suit your company?
+Do you constantly notice your team struggling to meet objectives and find yourself involved in their projects?
+Do you feel that your leadership skills and the accountability of your organization could use a big boost?
 Let me help you regain control of your business so that it can operate with efficiency and confidence.

-First, let me say that you are not alone.
+First, let me tell you something—you are definitely not alone.
 Many leaders in your position feel the same way.
-In today’s fast-paced business world you and your teams are constantly managing deadlines, targets, and expectations from the company and customers alike.
-Having a clear understanding of your strengths and gaps can make the difference between success and failure in your business.
-Looking at this analysis in two specific areas can help you to provide your teams with the correct solutions to remedy any business obstacles.
+In today’s fast-paced world of business, you and your team are constantly managing deadlines, pursuing targets, and pushing to fulfill the expectations of companies and customers alike.
+Having a clear understanding of your strengths and gaps can make the difference between success and failure.
+Throughout my business ventures, I have found two underlying areas that can help you provide your team with the solutions necessary to remedy any business obstacle.

-Assessing your teams and people in this area is crucial to helping create a solid plan for people.
-Simply put, accountability is an individual or team’s ability to account, or take ownership, of a situation, choice, or condition presented to them.
-Regardless of whether they precipitated the outcome.
-They may not have the capability to solve the issue but are willing to see it and own it.
+Assess your employees in this area and you will find it easier to create solid plans within your team.
+Simply put, accountability is the capacity of an individual to take ownership of a situation, choice, or condition presented to them, regardless of whether they precipitated the outcome.
+Even if they lack the capacity to solve the issue, they are willing to recognize it and, essentially, “own it.”

-In today’s business environment this is a sought after and highly discussed characteristic.
-It has become the basis for business transformation and the associated firms that help to raise the awareness and capabilities of teams and people across many organizations.
-However, having a high aptitude in your business for accountability alone will not lead to sustainable business success.
-It creates the necessary energy and enthusiasm for progress and change but relies on it’s all important sibling responsibility to achieve and sustain outstanding results.
+Among modern business-owners, accountability is a highly sought and increasingly discussed characteristic.
+It has become the basis for business transformation, such as the associated firms that raise awareness about its importance across many organizations.
+However, high accountability alone will not lead to sustainable business success.
+It creates the necessary energy and enthusiasm for progress and change, but relies quite heavily on its sibling to achieve outstanding results.

-Often I hear accountability and responsibility used interchangeably, and it can lead to poor business decisions and unnecessary failures.
-Responsibility is having the ability, or capability, to respond to a choice, situation, or condition.
-It is having the capacity to assess a problem and come up with a solution.
+Often, I hear “accountability” and “responsibility” mentioned interchangeably.
+When executed interchangeably, this mistake can lead to poor business decisions and unnecessary failures.
+The responsibility of an employee depends on their ability to respond to a choice, situation, or condition.
+Those who are strong in this area can assess a problem and come up with a solution.

-We have all heard comments like, “I know how to do it, but it is not my job.”
-We may even be guilty of making the comment.
-This is having the capability to be responsible but lacking the accountability to solve the problem.
-This characteristic on its own will produce lackluster results as it relies on the direction of an individual to put solutions into action.
-It takes the correct mix of both to create a high functioning successful business.
+Every business-owner has heard the comment, “I know how to do it, but it’s not my job.”
+We may be guilty of making the comment ourselves.
+In this case, the guilty person is capable of being responsible, but lacks the accountability to solve the problem.
+Alone, this characteristic will produce lackluster results; it relies on the direction of an individual to convert a solution into action.
+A proportional mix of both qualities is required to create a high-functioning, successful business.

 When assessing your organization, evaluate the accountability and responsibility of both yourself and your employees.
-Ensure a high compliment of both accountability and responsibility.
-One is no less or more important when it comes to solving problems, responding to customer needs, and creating the successful business you aspire to become.
+Ensure a high compliment of both areas; one is no less important than the other when it comes to solving problems, responding to customer needs, and creating the successful business that you aspire to build.